A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Examples

 \begin{proof} It suffices to show that \cndref{AG0-unif-int} holds.
 The proof of \thmref{dbm-cnd5-5} shows that $\zeta(x) = \tilde{\zeta}(x)- \tilde{\zeta}(x_0)$ with $\tilde{\zeta}(x) = \frac{1}{\mu} x$ and, as in the same proof, straightforward computation establishes that

 so $g_0(x) = \tilde{g}_0(x) - \tilde{g}_0(x_0)$.
 Setting $\tilde{G}_0 = \tilde{g}_0 - F_0^* \tilde{\zeta}$, the function $G_0$ is

 At the left boundary $0$, $c_0(0) = k_4$ and $G_0(0) = \frac{2k_4\sigma^2}{(2\mu+\sigma^2)^2} - \tilde{G}_0(x_0)$.
-It immediately follows from continuity that \cndref{AG0-unif-int}(a,ii) and (c) hold.
+It immediately follows from continuity that \cndref{AG0-unif-int}(a,ii) holds and direct computation verifies that \cndref{AG0-unif-int}(c,ii) is satisfied.
 We thus need to examine the ratios of \cndref{AG0-unif-int} when $x$ is large.
 These ratios differ only slightly from \eqref{dbm-G0-estimates} (equating $c_h$ with $k_3$) and the exponential term does not affect the limits.
 Thus \cndref{AG0-unif-int} holds and \thmref{G0-feasible} then yields the results. \end{proof}